George Carter (engineer): Honours

 Along with other pioneering aircraft designers, Carter was honoured in 1997 with the issuance of a special postage stamp in a series called "The Architects of the Air."
 Other partnerships featured on the stamps were R. J. Mitchell and Supermarine's celebrated Spitfire on the 20p stamp, R.E.
 Bishop and the de Havilland company's Mosquito on a 37p stamp and Sydney Camm, designer of the Hawker Hunter fighter, featured on the 63p value.

 Chairman of Royal Mail's Stamp Advisory Committee, Adam Novak said: "Each one of the aircraft featured on the stamps was unique and revolutionary in its own way.
 The Architects of the Air were the trail blazers for today's modern aircraft designs."
 George Carter's face dramatically forms the clouds overlooking a flight of a Meteor Mk T7 on the 1997 43p stamp.

+In March 2022, Gloucester City Homes dedicated to Carter a newly built residential building near the old Gloster aircraft factory.

 Personal life

 (Wilfred) George Carter was born in Bedford.
 His father George Alfred Carter was a journeyman carpenter and later became a builder.

 Carter married Hilda Back at St Martin's, Bedford on 20 April 1916.
 They had a son, Wilfred Maxwell (Peter), born in 1917.

 Carter became CBE in 1947, and lived in Haroldstone House, Cold Slad Lane on Crickley Hill, Gloucester.
 He was awarded the RAeS Silver Medal in 1947.